MSalman5230/help-me-write/README.md

 # Help Me Write

-A cross-platform (Windows & macOS) background application that fixes grammar in any text input field using a global hotkey.
+A cross-platform (Windows) background application that fixes grammar in any text input field using a global hotkey.

 ## 🚀 Getting Started